Wells Fargo beats profit expectations on reserve release boost | Business

 Wells Fargo beats profit expectations on reserve release boost

-Wells Fargo & Co beat quarterly estimates for profit on Thursday, as the bank released funds set aside to cover potential loan losses due to the pandemic and reined in costs tied to its years-old sales practices scandal.
+The cap has curtailed the loan and deposit growth needed by the bank to boost interest income and cover costs.
+Wells Fargo's average loans fell 8% to $854 billion, slipping for the fifth straight quarter.

-Wells Fargo & Co beat quarterly estimates for profit on Thursday, as the bank released funds set aside to cover potential loan losses due to the pandemic and reined in costs tied to its years-old sales practices scandal.
+Wells Fargo & Co posted a nearly 60% rise in third-quarter profit that beat market estimates, as it released funds set aside to cover potential loan losses due to the pandemic and reined in costs tied to its years-old sales practices scandal.
 The fourth-largest U.S. bank has been in regulators' penalty box since 2016 as it looks to improve governance and oversight, with the Federal Reserve also capping its assets at $1.95 trillion.

-The lender, which has paid more than $5 billion in civil and criminal penalties, reported a $250 million hit for the third quarter after a top U.S. banking regulator fined it for shortcomings in its earlier efforts to pay back customers it had previously harmed.
+The lender, which has paid more than $5 billion in civil and criminal penalties, on Thursday reported a $250 million hit for the third quarter after a top U.S. banking regulator fined it for shortcomings in its earlier efforts to pay back previously harmed customers.
 Overall, non-interest expenses fell to $13.3 billion from $15.23 billion a year earlier.
+The bank's non-personnel expenses declined by $2 billion, or 30%, mainly due to lower restructuring charges and COVID-related costs.

-The bank said non-personnel expense fell $2 billion, or 30%, largely driven by lower restructuring charges and operating losses and lower COVID-19-related costs among others.
-Wells Fargo's shares rose 1.3% in pre-market trading.
+The lender reported a $1.7 billion decrease in the allowance for credit losses.
+The fall in provisions lifted its net income to $5.12 billion, or $1.17 per share, in the quarter ended Sept.
+30, from $3.22 billion, or 70 cents per share, a year earlier.
+According to Refinitiv estimates, Wells Fargo earned $1.22 per share excluding items, compared with the consensus estimate of 99 cents per share.

 ALSO READ